osygroup/kubernetes_logging/README.md

 ![image](https://github.com/osygroup/kubernetes_logging/assets/46828049/940fb9ca-7ace-4f10-8482-a7eb1de604d3)

 You can filter logs of pods using namespace, label metadata, container metadata, pod metadata, host(node) etc.
-Examples of Kibana query (KQL) using pod label:
+Examples of Kibana query (KQL) using pod label e.g:

 kubernetes.labels.app.keyword: "aaasapigatewayinternal"

 log: "<keyword>" and kubernetes.labels.app.keyword : "aaaspaymentgateway"

 You can query for logs, save a query search result and share the result (which saves the search result as a csv file).